Durham and Chester-le-Street Local Sport and Physical Activity Awards

 Dom 'volunteers at both Houghton Harriers & at Chester-le-St Athletics Club.
 Dom 'also helps the club at number of levels as well as competing for them including helping out the Senior Track Team as well as competing at junior level.
 He most recently officiated at the English National Schools Finals & has also helped out with the North-East Counties Track and Field Championships & at numerous other meetings.

-He is currently the youngest qualified official within the North-East Counties area and has already built a reputation as being an organized, reliable, efficient and calm referee earning the respect of many of his older and more experienced colleagues.
+He is currently the youngest qualified official within the North-East Counties area and has already built a reputation as being an organised, reliable, efficient and calm referee earning the respect of many of his older and more experienced colleagues.

 When not competing he is often to be seen helping out as part of the officiating team at many indoor & outdoor track & field events as well as other athletics competitions and events.
 For example, he also helps out Gateshead Harriers as part of their officiating team.